hector-sab/sab_labeling_tool/README.md

 ## Things that can be done

-If you click the bbox in the image, it will be selected in the bboxes.
+- If you click the bbox in the image, it will be selected in the bboxes.
+- Remove bounding boxes.

 ## Thing that cannot be done or need to be implemented

-- Allow to change the bbox size from the image
+- Allow to change the bbox size from the image.
-- Remove dependency of ```OBJECT_LABELS```
+- Remove dependency of ```OBJECT_LABELS```.
 - Allow more label files formats.
 - Add a method that allows personalized funtions to load label files.